Poor Grooming in Cats

 How should Hollywood Elixir™ be used in a daily plan?

 A daily plan works best when it changes one variable at a time, then reassesses.
 Pair consistent feeding, gentle play that encourages stretching, and brief brushing sessions with any supplement choice so progress indicators are easier to interpret.
+A veterinarian can advise how to fit it into the cat’s overall health priorities.

 Are there side effects or interactions to discuss with the vet?